 - 1. Turn on electric power to the dryer. - a.
-Open ALL shutoff valves (gas models only). - 2.
-Refer to the Operating Instructions for starting your particular model dryer.

-Gas Dryers

-When a gas dryer is first started (during initial start-up), it has a tendency not to ignite on the first ignition attempt.
+Open ALL shutoff valves (gas models and steam models only). - 2.
+Refer to the Operating Instructions for starting your particular model dryer. - a.
+Gas Dryers - 1) When a gas dryer is first started (during initial start-up), the burner has a tendency not to ignite on the first ignition attempt.
 This is because the gas supply piping is filled with air, so it may take a few minutes for the air to be purged from the lines.